|Posted by Anna Belleforte on November 22, 2018 at 12:25 AM||comments (0)|

 |Posted by Anna Belleforte on May 30, 2018 at 2:45 PM||comments (0)|

-We’re heading to the exhibition and I have to think up titles.
-‘Vacant lots’ seems, well, so vacuous.
-I like art titles that keep things open and non-explicit, but give you enough of a hook to make you curious.
-Any suggestions?
+We’re heading towards the exhibition and I have to think up titles.
+‘Vacant lots’ seems too simple.
+I like titles that keep things open and non-explicit, but give you enough of a hook to make you curious.